dlin91/Project4-Job-Recommender/README.md

 Utilizing NLP and tools to build a job recommender system.
 Data from kaggle will be used and can be found here.

 Notebooks:
-Project4_Job_Recommender.ipynb - contains the code for modeling and developing a recommender system.
+Project4_Job_Recommender.ipynb - contains the code for modeling and developing a recommender system
 Project4_mongo.ipynb - contains the code for grabbing the data from mongodb that has been uploaded to AWS

 # Introduction: